floriangbh/FacebookImagePicker/README.md

 ## Features

-- Login with Facebook SDK and display user's Albums
+- [x] Login with Facebook SDK and display user's Albums
-- Display pictures of each albums
+- [x] Display pictures of each albums
-- Handling denied photo's access
+- [x] Handling denied photo's access
-- Select and get URL of the picked picture
+- [x] Select and get URL of the picked picture
+- [ ] Multiple selection
+- [ ] Keychain selection for Facebook login
+- [ ] Image cache

 ## Example